What are calluses and corns?

 What causes calluses and corns?

-corns are caused over a period of time by repeated pressure or friction on an area of skin.
+corns are caused by repeated pressure or friction on an area of skin.
 The pressure causes the skin to die and form a hard, protective surface.
-A soft corn is formed in the same way, except that when perspiration is trapped where the corn develops, the hard core softens.
+A soft corn is formed in the same way, except that when sweat is trapped where the corn develops, the hard core softens.
 This generally occurs between toes.
 Calluses and corns are not caused by a virus and are not